 Observational - Registry

-RECORD will register patients undergoing treatment for kidney disease in Canada who are interested in potentially participating in clinical research and collect information about the type of research they are willing to participate in both generally (i.e., observational, requiring blood, urine or genetic samples, interventional with an older/ already in-use pharmacologic agent, interventional with a new pharmacologic agent, interventional with a medical device, interventional with a change in dialysis, interventional with a behavioral intervention), and will also collect information about the relevance, acceptability and eligibility of clinical research studies that are planned.
-Finally, RECORD will allow participants to receive information about what clinical kidney research is occurring in Canada and whether there are specific opportunities that are relevant to them.Download Presentation PDF
+RECORD will register patients undergoing treatment for kidney disease in Canada who are interested in potentially participating in clinical research and collect information about the type of research in which they are willing to participate generally, such as: observational, requiring blood, urine or genetic samples; interventional with an older/ already in-use pharmacologic agent; interventional with a new pharmacologic agent; interventional with a medical device; interventional with a change in dialysis; interventional with a behavioral intervention.

 Observational - Registry